ssc-oscar/python-woc/docs/contributing.md

-Starting version 1.3, `oscar` is compiled from Cython, a language closely resembling Python but with optional strong typing to improve performance.
-Building Cython packages requires few extra build steps, as explained below.

-In addition, automation in this project relies on few assumptions which you are expected to follow.
-Below you can find their brief description and the motivation behind.

-## How to contribute
+## How to Commit

+We follow the standard "fork-and-pull" Git workflow.
 All the development is done on feature branches, which are then merged to `master` via pull requests.
-Every pull request triggers unit testing, every merge triggers a release.
+Pull requires are unit tested and linted automatically.

-To generate release notes, we use `conventional commits <https://www.conventionalcommits.org>`_, a convention to commit messages.
+To generate release notes, we use [conventional commits](https://www.conventionalcommits.org), a convention to commit messages.
 In a nutshell, it means commit messages should be prefixed with one of: